Skip to main content

 • “Due to the use of fixed, 'hand-crafted' maps, and the requirement for your storyline character to always be part of your trio, replayability is somewhat limited.”

-• “Forced replayability: the lack of content in between that they tossed in fillers with reused content could've made it more satisfying if they allowed access to the other characters, rather than enforcing limits to how many characters you can unlock for each run.”
+• “Forced replayability: the lack of content in between and the use of reused content could've made it more satisfying if they allowed access to the other characters, rather than enforcing limits on how many characters you can unlock for each run.”

 • humor

-Players find the humor in the game to be a highlight, describing the gameplay as hilarious and entertaining despite a clichéd story.
-There is a strong potential for funny moments, contributing to an overall enjoyable experience.
+Players find the humor in the game to be entertaining and often hilarious, despite the story being somewhat cliché.
+The gameplay offers numerous opportunities for funny moments, contributing to an overall enjoyable experience.

-• “Gameplay is hilarious and the story is cliche, but it entertains.”
+• “Gameplay is hilarious and the story is cliché, yeah, but it entertains.”

 • “And with plenty of potential for funny moments.”